 To begin your installation, you will need to measure the area where the vinyl planks will be installed.
 Make sure that you leave a small gap around the perimeter of the room for expansion of the planks due to temperature changes.
 Once you have your measurements, purchase enough material for your project as well as any tools or accessories necessary such as trim pieces or adhesives.

 The next step in installing vinyl plank flooring with an underlayment is laying down your underlayment material.
-The type of underlayment used depends on what kind of surface you are covering—if it’s concrete then foam or cork may be best while plywood may require plastic sheeting—as well as personal preference in terms of cushion and sound absorption qualities desired from the product selected.
+The type of underlayment used depends on what kind of surface you are covering—if it’s concrete then foam or cork may be best while plywood may require plastic sheeting—as well as personal preference in terms of cushion and sound absorption qualities desired from the wholesale bathroom waterproofing products selected.
 Make sure all seams are properly sealed with tape.

 In conclusion, underlayment for vinyl plank flooring is an important part of the installation process.
 It helps to protect the floor from moisture, reduce noise, and provide a more comfortable walking surface.
 It also adds to the lifespan of the vinyl plank flooring by providing additional cushioning and support.
 As such, it is highly recommended that underlayment be used when installing vinyl plank flooring in order to get the most out of your investment.